MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/infoboxoptions-object.md

 ---
 title: "InfoboxOptions Object | Microsoft Docs"
-description: "This article provides infobox option properties can be used to create customized infoboxes." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article provides a list describing each of the infobox option properties used when creating customized infoboxes." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""